r0x0r/traktorlibrarian/README.md

 ## TraktorLibrarian screwed up my library / messed up my playlists / killed my first-born etc.

 Do not worry.
 TraktorLibrarian creates a backup of your library before making any changes.
-To restore a backup, look under <Traktor data directory>/Backup/Librarian for the latest backup, copy it to the Traktor data directory and rename it to *collection.nml*
+To restore a backup, look under *Traktor data directory/Backup/Librarian* for the latest backup, copy it to the Traktor data directory and rename it to *collection.nml*

 ## Where is the Traktor data directory?

-On OSX it is located by default at ~/Documents/Native Instruments/Traktor <ver>
+On OSX the default location is *~/Documents/Native Instruments/Traktor* <ver>

 ## How can I see what changes were made by TraktorLibrarian?